cristip73/mcp-server-asana/README.md

     * Required input:
         * workspace_id (string): The workspace ID to create the project in
         * name (string): Name of the project to create
+        * team_id (string): REQUIRED for organization workspaces - The team GID to share the project with
     * Optional input:
         * public (boolean): Whether the project is public to the organization (default: false)
         * archived (boolean): Whether the project is archived (default: false)
         * color (string): Color of the project (light-green, light-orange, light-blue, etc.)
-        * team_id (string): If the workspace for the project is an organization, specify the team GID
         * layout (string): The layout of the project (board, list, timeline, or calendar)
         * default_view (string): The default view of the project (list, board, calendar, timeline, or gantt)
         * due_on (string): The date on which this project is due (YYYY-MM-DD format)